Language: EN

 Bits

-As its name suggests, it is each of the digits that are part of a binary number.
+As its name implies, it is each of the digits that are part of a binary number.
 Each bit can have one of two possible values, 0 or 1, and is used to represent a single piece of data or information.

 In digital electronics, electronic devices rely on the presence or absence of voltage to indicate whether a bit is 0 or 1.